 COLDCARD Mk4 review

-- Good for cold storage of the private keys to your Bitcoin (BTC).
+Can only store the private keys to your Bitcoin (BTC)

 The COLDCARD Mk4 hardware wallet was designed to help you to safely store the private keys to your Bitcoin (BTC) — and your BTC only.

 The first COLDCARD wallet came to market on Sept.
 11, 2018, and the Mk4 is the latest iteration of the wallet.

 The information on the device is protected by not one but two Secure Element chips — the same chips found in passports and credit cards — and you can use the device without connecting it to the internet.

 The wallet itself runs for $157.94, and once you buy all of the accessories you need to get started using the wallet, your bill could top $200.

 - The COLDCARD Mk4 device in a transparent plastic case.

 - A card with the text Wallet Backup Card printed at the top of it.

 - A sticker with the text No shitcoin inside printed on it.